 Curate the Menu

 If you’re doing a dinner at a restaurant, work with the chef to come up with a smaller curated menu.
 The kitchen staff will appreciate this, as they won’t have to make 20 different dishes all at once.
 Have a few appetizers served family style; then let guests select from three salad/soup, entree, and dessert options.
 Go all out with wine pairings if you want!
 Print out menus, or ask your contact at the restaurant if they can print them for you.

 Personalize the Space

 It’s a party, so make the space feel festive and fun!
 Arrive early if need be to set things up.
 Add balloons, tie ribbons around the restaurants cloth napkins, place colorful flowers on the tables.
 Decorate the space like you would in your own house.

 The day of the party, keep the restaurant staff informed of any changes.
-Your vegan brother surprise you by flying in?
-Let the kitchen know he’ll need a vegan dish.
+Your vegan friend surprised you by flying in?
+Let the kitchen know they’ll need a vegan dish.
 Your parents stopping by for a drink?
 Tell the staff to keep an eye out for them and point them in the direction of your table.
 Good communication is key.